Basic Funding Research

 - Visit FinAid, a comprehensive source of information on funding

 - Search Scholarship Universe, resources for UA students

-- Cornell and UCLA have databases of funding opportunties exclusively for graduate and postdoctoral students
+- UCLA has a database of funding opportunties exclusively for graduate and postdoctoral students

 - The National Science Foundation lists Other Opportunities for students in STEM disciplines